apache/activemq-website/src/components/classic/documentation/virtual-destinations.md

 ### Using filtered destinations

-From Apache ActiveMQ Classic **4.2** onwards you can now use selectors to define virtual destinations.
+From Apache ActiveMQ **4.2** onwards you can now use selectors to define virtual destinations.

 You may wish to create a virtual destination which forwards messages to multiple destinations but applying a selector first to decide if the message really does have to go to a particular destination.